lrntct/pyswashes/docs/index.rst

 |PyPI| |anaconda| |RTFD| |CircleCI| |AppVeyor| |codecov|

 pyswashes is a python library that generates analytic solutions to the Shallow Water Equations.

-With it to can obtain the selected analytic solution in the form of a csv, Pandas dataframe, NumPy array or ASCII Grid format.
+It facilitate the obtention of the selected analytic solution in the form of a csv, Pandas dataframe, NumPy array or ASCII Grid format.

 The code is hosted on `GitHub <https://github.com/lrntct/pyswashes>`_.